AkiRusProd/numpy-transformer/README.md

 ## Training
 Since the model is implemented at numpy, it runs on the CPU.
 Therefore, I have to set more gentle conditions for training the model.
 Otherwise CPU training will take **hundreds or thousands of hours**

 The model was trained for 10 epochs.
-On my machine, training one epoch takes 3-3.5 hours.
-Thus training of all epochs takes 32.5 hours.
+On my machine, training one epoch with CPU takes 8 hours, but with GPU takes 2 minutes!!!!
+Thus training of all epochs takes 10 minutes.
-> **UPDATE**: Now training one epoch takes 2 hours with the same parameters.

 ### Dataset:
 The dataset on which the model was trained is [Multi30k](https://pytorchnlp.readthedocs.io/en/latest/_modules/torchnlp/datasets/multi30k.html) dataset.
 To import this just run [extract_data.py](extract_data.py) script.